-Narcotics (e.g., Fentanyl; Heroin; Hydromorphone; Methadone; Morphine; Opium; Oxycodone)
+Narcotics (e.g., Fentanyl; Heroin; Hydromorphone; Methadone; Morphine; Opium; Oxycodone) Effect on the Mind:

 Besides their medical use, narcotics/opioids produce a general sense of well-being by reducing tension, anxiety, and aggression.
 These effects are helpful in a therapeutic setting but contribute to the drugs' abuse.
 Narcotic/opioid use comes with a variety of unwanted effects, including drowsiness, inability to concentrate, and apathy.